Plugin contributions#

 The LayerData tuple#

-When transfering data to and from plugins, napari does not pass Layer objects directly.
+When transferring data to and from plugins, napari does not pass Layer objects directly.
 Instead, it passes (mostly) pure-python and array-like types, deconstructed into a tuple that we refer to as a LayerData tuple.
 This type shows up often in plugins and is explained here.

 Note that when writing your own plugin, type annotations are optional, except in the case of magicgui function widgets.
 For several types related to LayerData tuples, napari defines a type alias which better indicates a value’s functional role in a plugin.
 We describe these below.